meganz/MEGAchat/Readme.md

 * For MacOS, do:
 `echo "target_os = ['mac']" >> .gclient`

-This creates a .gclient file in the current dir.
-Next, checkout the code:
-`gclient sync --revision r6937 --force`
-This may take a long time.
 Then
-`cd trunk`
+`cd src`

 ### Install dependencies ###
-WebRTC requires `openssl` libs and headers installed on the system or in case of cross-ciompilation, in the sysroot/buildroot.
+WebRTC on all platforms requires `openssl` libs and headers, see below for details.

 * Linux
 There are various packages required by the webrtc build, most of them are checked out by gclient, but there are